openrails/openrails/Program/README.txt

 Ctlr+ the above two keys: = Adjust amount of cloud overcast Alt+P = Toggle between clear, rain and snow

+Multiplayer
+Choose "start as server" if you want to be the server.
+Client needs to know server IP and port, and can only start in the Explore mode or with activities without AI trains.

 GRAPHICS QUALITY
 Note that Open Rails isn't registered with NVidia or ATI so it will run with global settings by default.